joemasilotti/bridge-components/README.md

 ## Paid components

-Gain access to these components by [purchasing a Pro license](https://buy.stripe.com/fZeaF6bn9b9d4Pm14b?prefilled_promo_code=EARLYACCESS).
-This is a **one-time payment** and currently 50% off while more components are built.
+Gain access to these components by [purchasing a Pro license](https://buy.stripe.com/fZeaF6bn9b9d4Pm14b).
+This is a **one-time payment** and not a subscription.
+It includes access to all bridge components available today, plus all future updates.

 ### [Location Component](components/location/)